 Mel has recently graduated student from the University of Florida in Gainesville, FL.
 She graduated in Fall 2017 with a B.S in Wildlife Ecology and Conservation.
 During her undergraduate career, she was selected by the Florida Chapter of the Wildlife Society to attend the 2017 Conclave Conference at Mississippi State University.

-Mel is currently working under Dr. Bill Pine on the Oyster Restoration Project.
-She is assisting on creating visualizations for data collected from Cedar Key, FL.
-She is currently in the process of creating a Shiny App, with the help of other students in the University of Florida, specifically for this project.
+Mel is currently working under Dr. Bill Pine on the Lone Cabbage Reef Oyster Restoration Project.
+She is assisting on creating visualizations and maps for data collected from Cedar Key, FL, including water quality, and oyster counts and heights.
+Some of the project aspects she manages include data management, storage, and reconciliation.

 See her interview “How WEC Works”!